-The quality of the teaching staff is good, the students are positive about their quality and dedication.
-The university has an adequate UTQ policy and good intensive training programmes to enhance the didactic quality of the teaching.
+The quality of the teaching staff is good, and the students are positive about the quality and dedication of their teachers.
+The university has an adequate policy and good intensive training programmes for enhancing the didactic quality of the teaching, resulting in awareness of the benefits of activating teaching methods.
+The panel thinks that a good start has been made to innovate the teaching methods and recommends continuing in this line.

-The panel also appreciated that there is a mentoring system and that the students are closely followed in the first semester of the first year to support their transition from secondary school to university.
-The programme is feasible, and the success rates of the students are in line with the national averages in sciences programmes.
+The panel also appreciates the mentoring system and that the students are closely followed in the first semester to support their transition from secondary school to university.
+The programme is feasible, as the success rates are in line with the national averages for science programmes.